Scientific Urgency, Remote Sensing, and Conflict Archaeology

 Principal Investigator Fiona Rose Greenland is Assistant Professor in the Department of Sociology at the University of Virginia.
 Her research interests include art/science studies, cultural sociology, and visual analytical methods.
 She is an Associate Faculty member of the Human and Machine Intelligence Group at UVA.
 Contact: fargreenland @ virginia (dot) edu

-Postdoctoral Research Associate Michelle D. Fabiani is Assistant Professor in the Department of Social Sciences at DeSales University.
+Postdoctoral Research Associate Michelle D. Fabiani is Assistant Professor in the Department of Social Sciences at the University of New Haven.
 She uses spatial and temporal techniques to study trafficking, archaeological looting, and crime patterns.
-Contact: michelle (dot) fabiani @ desales (dot) edu
+Contact: mfabiani @ newhaven (dot) edu

 Undergraduate Research Associate Madeleine Peterson is a fourth-year student at the University of Virginia pursuing a Distinguished Major in Sociology.
 She researches health care inequities for incarcerated and formerly incarcerated individuals.